Quality

 • corruption; bribery; bullying; lack of trust or transparency; a blame culture; lack of staff training and support

-• policies and procedures i.e. a lack of understanding or minimal staff training
+• policies and procedures i.e. a lack of understanding, not regularly updated, or minimal staff training

 • staff not adhering to/or are not aware of the organisation's vision, mission and values